tsamouridis/Uni-Tracker/README.md

 # Uni-Tracker
-A Desktop App to keep track of your University Progress
+A Desktop App to keep track of University Progress

 # How it works
-When first opened, the applcation opens a window that prompts the user to enter some basic information about them and their university.
-After the information is provided, the app opens its main section where someone:
+When first opened, the application a window is shown that prompts the user to enter some basic information about them and their university.
+After the information is provided, the main window is opened, where someone:
-* Can browse the semester's Courses of its university
+* Can browse the semesters' Courses of their university
 * Enter new courses for each semester
 * See and edit courses' Grades
-* See statistics and graphs(shown as png files) of her/his performance for each semester
+* See statistics and graphs(shown as png files) of their performance for each semester

 ## Screenshots
 ### First opened